yogurtshake/personal-website/README.md

 ## What's Happening Here?

-not much
+not much, just a static page linking to my webapps

 ## Dependencies:

 ### app functionality

-nothing (so far just a static webpage)
+no functionality yet (so far just a static webpage)

 ### hosting functionality